3DRS: MLLMs Need 3D-Aware Representation Supervision for Scene Understanding: Experiments

 \subsection{Comparison with State-of-the-Art Models}

 \Cref{tab:sota_performance} presents a comprehensive comparison between our approach, task-specific specialist models---which require fine-tuning on individual datasets---and 3D generalist models that are capable of handling multiple tasks.
 Compared to specialist models, our approach achieves substantial performance improvements.
 This demonstrates the significant benefits brought by joint training and the LLM-based architecture, which contribute to superior generalization and feature integration compared to methods tailored for specific tasks.
 Furthermore, our method consistently outperforms 3D generalist approaches that utilize point clouds as input, such as LL3DA, Chat-3D, Grounded 3D-LLM, and 3D-LLaVA.
 Compared to Inst3D-LLM---which fuses multi-view images and point clouds---our approach also shows clear advantages, highlighting the strength of leveraging MLLMs as the backbone.
 Additionally, our method achieves considerable improvements over other MLLM-based methods, including LLaVA-3D and Video-3D LLM.
 These results collectively indicate that enhancing the 3D-awareness of MLLMs is highly effective for 3D scene understanding tasks, further validating the effectiveness of our proposed strategy.

+\Cref{tab:vsi_bench_opensource} compares our method with leading proprietary APIs and open-source models on VSI-Bench~\cite{vsibench}, covering tasks such as object counting, spatial distance estimation, size reasoning, and sequence understanding.
+3DRS achieves the best open-source results on most metrics—including object count, absolute distance, room size, and appearance oder—and remains competitive with proprietary models.
+These results demonstrate the strong spatial reasoning, generalization, and comprehensive scene understanding capabilities of our approach across diverse 3D vision tasks.